Stockholm attack: Suspect has ISIS sympathies

 Police also identified the four victims' nationalities -- two were Swedish, one British and one Belgian, while the prosecutor's office said a second arrest had been made.

-The first suspect, a 39-year-old man from the central Asian nation of Uzbekistan, was known to intelligence services when he was arrested on Friday.
+The first suspect, a 39-year-old man from the central Asian nation of Uzbekistan, was known to intelligence services before he was arrested on Friday.

 "We know he has shown sympathies to extreme groups, among them ISIS.
 We won't comment any further on that," national police spokesman Jonas Hysing said.